dreammatch/8N0906018H/README.md

 # 8N0906018H

-Here you can find the Original TT 1.8 20VT, modified bin for an S3 2000 (CAN communication edited etc.) and the adjustment for 4-bar which I haven't tested yet.
+Here you can find the Original TT 1.8 20VT, modified bin for an S3 2000 (CAN communication edited etc.) The car has original APY engine but I mounted an BAM ecu.
+The adjustment for 4-bar and I am still testing.

 The XDF for Tunerpro is also there.